Journalist & Editor | Hormonology Founder

 Journalist & Editor

 For more than 20 years, I have been a health, lifestyle and personal finance journalist.
-My articles have been published in dozens of major publications around the globe, including COSMOGirl, Glamour, Marie Claire, New York Daily News, Self, Teen People and Woman’s World.
-I have also held senior editorial roles, including editor of WebMD’s health newsletters and managing editor of Playgirl Magazine.
+My articles have been published in dozens of major publications around the globe, including CosmoGirl, First for Women, Glamour, Marie Claire, New York Daily News, Self, Teen People, Woman’s World and Working Mother.
+I have also held senior editorial roles, including editor of WebMD’s health newsletters and managing editor of a national women’s entertainment magazine.

 As a health journalist, my articles have covered a wide range of important health concerns facing women, including anxiety, cancer, dementia, depression, heart disease, lung function, menopause, menstrual issues, osteoarthritis, osteoporosis, perimenopause, sleep problems, type 2 diabetes and weight loss.

 I have also written articles about reproductive hormones and their impact on mood, brain function, energy, libido and other facets of a woman’s life.

 Over the years, I have focused my reporting on natural, study-backed remedies, such as diet modifications, lifestyle habits and supplementation of vitamins and minerals.
 I have also regularly reported on breakthrough research in the fields of health and medicine.